What are the Autoimmune Pancreatitis Therapies in Jaipur?

 Autoimmune Pancreatitis Care in Jaipur: What to Expect

 Autoimmune pancreatitis (AIP) is a rare but potentially serious condition caused by the immune system of our own body attacking the healthy pancreatic cells.
-It is known to affect less than 1 out of 100,000 people, and it is often misdiagnosed as it mimics the symptoms of pancreatic cancer.
+Epidemiological studies suggest that autoimmune pancreatitis accounts for a small percentage of chronic pancreatitis cases.
+It is often misdiagnosed as it mimics the symptoms of pancreatic cancer.

 Jaipur is well-known for its diverse healthcare facilities and hospitals for various health conditions.
 Keep reading to learn about what autoimmune pancreatitis is and how it is treated in Jaipur.